Support Us Button Widget

 Table of Contents

-For quick access — check out the recycling information for Lexington County and Richland County.
-When you go to the County’s website, scroll down on the page for what to do if you live in cities inside of the County — like the City of Columbia, the Town of Irmo, the City of Cayce, and more.
+For quick access, check out the recycling information for Lexington County and Richland County.
+When visiting the county website, scroll down for recycling info specific to cities within the county, like Columbia, Irmo, and Cayce.

 Say hello to the Waste Wizard